 - Title, authors, abstract

-There is flexibility here for other formats, for example, an infographic split into maximum four parts is also welcome.
-You can also use fewer than four images, but we do not recommend more than four because then you will not see all the images at once in the tweet preview.
+There is flexibility here for other formats, for example, an infographic split into four parts.
+You can also use less than four images, but we do not recommend more than four.

 Template and instructions

-Once your poster abstract has been approved, we will send you a PowerPoint template for creating your Twitter images and instructions about posting on Twitter and accessibility considerations to keep in mind.
+Once your poster abstract has been approved, we will send you a PowerPoint template for creating your Twitter images and a document with guidelines about posting on Twitter and accessibility considerations to keep in mind.

 What if I don’t/can’t have a Twitter account?

 We prefer it if all authors share their posters from their own personal Twitter accounts.
 If you aren’t able to register a Twitter account please let us know when you submit your abstract and we will post it from the @MuninConf twitter account.